FHA Debt-to-Income Ratio Requirements

 Front-end DTI only looks at the monthly housing expenses for your future home.
 This means that your front-end DTI only factors in:

-Lenders typically look for a front-end DTI of 31% or less.
+For FHA loans, lenders typically look for a front-end DTI of 31% or less.

 Back-end DTI considers all consumer debts listed on your credit report, in addition to the housing expenses used for the front-end DTI.
 These consumer debts include: